angular/angular-cli/docs/documentation/generate/interface.md

 ## Options
 `--app` Specifies app name or index to use.

-`type` Pptional String to specify the type of interface.
+`type` Optional String to specify the type of interface.